KIMT: History

 On May 7, 2012, LIN TV Corporation announced that it would acquire the New Vision Television station group, including KIMT, for $330.4 million and the assumption of $12 million in debt.
 On October 2, the FCC approved the proposed sale to LIN TV.
 The transaction was finalized on October 12, 2012.

 On March 21, 2014, Media General announced that it would acquire LIN.
 The merger was completed on December 19, making KIMT a Media General property once again, and marking the third ownership change for the station in less than a decade.

 In September 2015, Media General announced the acquisition of Meredith Corporation in a cash and stock deal valued at $2.4 billion.
 Upon completion of the deal, KIMT, along with Davenport sister station and NBC affiliate KWQC-TV, would have become Meredith's first television stations in its home state of Iowa.
 However, on January 27, 2016, it was announced that the Nexstar Broadcasting Group would buy Media General for $4.6 billion.
 KIMT would have become part of "Nexstar Media Group", joining a cluster of Nexstar stations serving Iowa including ABC affiliates WOI-DT in Des Moines and KCAU-TV in Sioux City, and CBS affiliate WHBF-TV in the Quad Cities.
 On June 13, 2016, Nexstar announced that it would sell KIMT and four other stations to Heartland Media, through its USA Television MidAmerica Holdings joint venture with MSouth Equity Partners, for $115 million; the sale was required to allow Nexstar to comply with FCC ownership caps following the merger.
+The deal was consummated upon the approval of Nexstar's merger with Media General on January 17, 2017.

+On October 1, 2019, Allen Media Broadcasting, a subsidiary of Entertainment Studios, announced that it would acquire KIMT and 10 other Heartland stations for $290 million.
+The sale was approved by the FCC on November 22, 2019.

+On June 1, 2025, amid financial woes and rising debt, Allen Media Group announced that it would explore "strategic options" for the company, such as a sale of its television stations (including KIMT).